Fuli-Wang/Passive-motion-paradigm-implementation-via-ANN/README.md

+# We observed that changing the Jacobian source (e.g., from an ANN-based estimate to a numerically computed Jacobian) while keeping all other parameters nominally “unchanged” can alter the effective closed-loop gain and lead to different behaviours.
+Now, we are currently redeveloping the entire framework, explicitly formalising and standardising the entire control law.
+The new implementation will be available as soon as possible.

 # ANN-based-approximate-kinematic-transformations

 The "pmptrain.py" file uses ANN to fit the relationship between joint angles and end positions, evaluating the Jacobian matrix via the TF GradientTape API.